LaunchCodeTechnicalTraining/spring-todo-mvc/readme.md

 # Todo Application

-1. display all of the items on the todo list
+1. display all the items on the todo list
 2. add new items to the todo list
 3. mark an item as complete from the todo list
     a. completed list & uncompleted list